Draeken/articles/knowledge_management/01OntologyExamples.md

 Implementation of concepts (products found in supermarket) could be linked to concept by users, specifying a level of quality for each product.
 Implementations are handled in another DB (like OpenFoodFacts), where users could rate and categorize (discount - standard - premium) products.
 Does raw product concept needs to be localized?
 We could have an unique tomato concept and have recipes using tomatos be localized.
 But tomato concept will have tons of links to implementations.
 If implementation are localized, it could filter to suit recipes.
 But it's better to have raw product concept be localized: fewer links & for aggregated info, it's less prone to large variations.
+Note about localization: instead of engrave it on concept item (raw product, equivalence), just store it on user profil.
+As we know how many users adhere the concept, we can aggregate its localization.
+And it's less error-prone.

 ## Is it possible to have the same concept name under the same localization?
 Yes -> when someone wants to edit description or properties